Thomasmclean993/Bujo/Projects/blog/My experience with Split Keyboards.md

 The keyboard I ended up trying was the Cckball-61 with UGreen Cell phone holds to act as tenting.
 I will post a review for th keyboard later but this was a cheaper, 3d print keyboard that I would recommend for first timers.
 This a far from the best of the cheaper options but this one was one of the few with a large trackball.
 ## The Layout

+When I say layout, I'm referencing a few parts of the configuration of the kb.
+- Layers
+- Key assignments
+- Combos(I prefer combos over home row mods)

+This is the part of learning to use a split kb that alot of blogs seem to leave out.
+Learning a layout, takes time but is not difficult.
+Creating and perfecting your layout, takes alot of trail and error. persistence And most of all, time.
+You are going to make a change to your layout that requires you to change a few other keys.
+Then next week, you switch back to your orignal layout because mod/tap keys wasn't it.

+I'm still changing mine but I'm pretty happy with my base layer(default layer mode), number layer and symbol layer.

+()Base layer

+()symbol layer

+()number layer

+## So far, so good
+I'm 2 months in.